Second Corinthians

 shall be comforted.
 Paul

-bereaved.
-Dont ever think that someone has suffered so greatly that they never
+to comfort the bereaved.
+Do not ever think that someone has suffered so greatly

-can be comforted.
+that they never can be comforted.
 God is able.
-That is why it says here, without were fightings, within were
+That is why it says here, without were fightings,

 Notice the method that God used to comfort Paul.
 Paul said that